-In Australia, harmala alkaloids may be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes, with the exception of herbs, or preparations, for therapeutic use, containing limited amounts of alkaloids.
+In Australia, harmala alkaloids may be prohibited by law except when required for medical or scientific research, or for analytical, teaching, or training purposes, with the exception of herbs, or preparations, for therapeutic use, containing limited amounts of alkaloids.

-In the United States, Peganum harmala is considered an invasive, noxious weed in some states, in which land owners may be required to exterminate infestations on their land or be fined.
+In the United States, Peganum harmala is considered an invasive, noxious weed in some states, in which landowners may be required to exterminate infestations on their land or be fined.
 Moreover, it may be illegal to cultivate, possess, or sell plants of this species in some states.

-According to the Encyclopedia of Psychoactive Plants, the seeds cannot be sold or imported in California.
+According to the Encyclopedia of Psychoactive Plants, the seeds cannot be sold or imported into California.
 Although I was personally able to purchase seeds both in a physical shop (in Palo Alto if I recall correctly), as well as by ordering it online (to a California address).

 The plant and/or its alkaloids may also be illegal or controlled in other countries, such as France, Finland, and Canada.